PDelak/intent/Readme.md

 ### Hello world

-	@print "hello world"
+	print ("hello world");

 ### Variables declaration

-	let @x = 1
+	let x = 1;

-* all identifiers starts with @ sign (this is intentional to resolve keywords disambiquities)

-@x type will be inferred as int and is a shortcut for following declaration
+x type will be inferred as int and is a shortcut for following declaration

-	let @x : int = 1
+	let x : int = 1;

 ### Types